apache/yunikorn-site/docs/performance/performance_tutorial.md

 ## Setup Prometheus

-YuniKorn exposes its scheduling metrics via Promethus.
-Thus, we need to setup Promethus server to collect these metrics.
+YuniKorn exposes its scheduling metrics via Prometheus.
+Thus, we need to set up a Prometheus server to collect these metrics.

 ### 1. Download Prometheus release